mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 ### public virtual bool CreateDust(int i, int j, int type, ref int dustType)

 Allows you to modify the default type of dust created when the tile at the given coordinates is hit.
-Return true to stop the default dust from being created.
-Returns false by default.
+Return false to stop the default dust (the dustType parameter) from being created.
+Returns true by default.

 ### public virtual void DropCritterChance(int i, int j, int type, ref int wormChance, ref int grassHopperChance, ref int jungleGrubChance)